British Style Interior - Design: Classic Meets Comfort

 -

 Natural materials are key.
-Wood, leather, linen, and wool create warmth.
-Mix polished mahogany with rustic oak, and use plaid or floral fabrics for upholstery.
-Aim for a tactile, lived-in effect throughout your space.
+Wood, leather, linen and wool create warmth.
+Mix the polished mahogany with rustic oak and use plaid or floral fabrics for upholstery.
+Strive for a tactile, lived-in effect in every room.

 -

-Select statement pieces like roll-arm sofas, tufted ottomans, and skirted chairs.
-Look for items with gentle curves and classic lines.
-Vintage finds or family heirlooms bring character and authenticity to any room.
+Opt for statement pieces such as roll-arm sofas, tufted ottomans and skirted armchairs.
+Look for pieces with gentle curves and classic lines.
+Vintage finds and family heirlooms bring character and authenticity.

 -